 Furthermore, following the development of these high welfare standards in Italy, Winterbotham Darby are now implementing the same standards for continental meat across Spain, France, and Belgium while their Spanish Iberico supplier has recently been awarded the Good Sow Commendation.

-We pledge that all cows producing milk for Waitrose will spend a minimum of 100 days each year grazing on pasture.
-In practice, our dairy cows will graze for far longer than 100 days/year but this new pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
+We pledge that all cows producing milk for Waitrose will spend a minimum of 120 days each year grazing on pasture.
+In practice, our dairy cows will graze for far longer than 120 days/year but this new pledge sets in stone a minimum standard, strengthening our commitment to animal welfare and ensuring a level of consistency across our dairy farms.
 We are the only supermarket to make this pledge.
 During 2016 our conventional dairy herds were grazed for an average of 167 days.
+Some of our farmers managed to graze their herds for more than 200 days.

 The use of growth promoters is strictly prohibited across all our livestock supply chains.